hanim99/INSA-notes/README.md

 Downloading Vbox and Kali Linux

 Linux
-VirtualBox is a virtualization software developed by  that allows users to run multiple operating systems on a single computer.
-It creates virtual machines where different systems can be installed and tested safely without affecting the main system.
+VirtualBox is a virtualization software developed by  that allows users to run multiple operating systems on a single computer. ###It creates virtual machines where different systems can be installed and tested safely without affecting the main system.
-Kali Linux is a Debian-based Linux distribution developed by .
-It is widely used for cybersecurity, penetration testing, and ethical hacking.
-Kali Linux comes pre-installed with many security tools used for network analysis, vulnerability testing, and digital forensics.
+Kali Linux is a Debian-based Linux distribution developed by .### It is widely used for cybersecurity, penetration testing, and ethical hacking.<br> Kali Linux comes pre-installed with many security tools used for network analysis, vulnerability testing, and digital forensics.
-VirtualBox is commonly used to run Kali Linux on a PC, making it easy for learners and professionals to practice cybersecurity in a safe and controlled environment. week1 day2
+VirtualBox is commonly used to run Kali Linux on a PC, making it easy for learners and professionals to practice cybersecurity in a safe and controlled environment.
+###week1 day2
 Kali Linux is a Linux-based Operating System (OS) designed for:
 Ethical hacking
 Penetration testing (Pentesting)